What is Public Safety DAS?

 There’s good reason for this code driven requirements.
 Radio signal is greatly reduced when passed through dense building material such as concrete or low-e glass.
 During 9/11, firefighters and police couldn’t communicate properly inside the World Trade Center, which led to many lives being lost.
 This triggered the International Code Council (ICC) and the National Fire Protection Association (NFPA) to add first responder radio coverage requirements to their book of fire codes, ensuring their radios work wherever they go.
 Emergency Responder Radio Coverage (ERRC) requirements have been in both the ICC and NFPA codebooks since 2009, and many municipalities are already enforcing ERRC requirements.

-Although local agencies can enhance their fire code, key elements require:
+Although local municipalities may can enhance their fire code, common elements may include:

-- Applies to structures of 50,000 sg. ft. or those with belowground floors
+- Applies to structures of 50,000 sf or more, or those with below ground floors

 - Coverage test using a 20 grid or 40 grid process